aho-opensource/homepage/docs/assets.md

 # Assets

 !!! note
-    Not all assets here are necessary completely open source, for example some Creative Common licenses are not allowed for commercial works.
+    Not all assets here are necessarily completely open source, for example some Creative Common licenses are not allowed for commercial works.
 See [About CC Licenses](https://creativecommons.org/share-your-work/cclicenses/) and [tl;drLegal](https://www.tldrlegal.com/).

 ## Icons